mantidproject/mantid/docs/source/release/v6.3.0/muon.rst

 - On the model analysis tab, the fit range will now update when the x axis is changed.
 - Fixed a bug that prevented the model analysis plot showing when data was binned.
 - When a new results table is created the Model Analysis tab selects the default parameters to plot based on log values or parameters in the results table.
+- Undo fit now resets when the function structure changes.
+This prevents a bug caused by trying to revert the current function to the state of a previous one.

 ALC
 ---